YashB145/Linux-journey/README.md

 The pipes and redirections are used to send or retrieve some information sent from one command or script to another.
 1. grep --> this command searches for a given pattern in the output.
 2. wc --> is a utility for counting words, new lines, bytes.
+3. sort --> will sort the output in alphabetical order.